BMW 3 Series review - Reliability and safety

-BMW has a reputation for making solidly reliable cars, but its rankings in our 2019 Driver Power survey show that there’s definitely room for improvement.
-The 3 Series is too new to be individually ranked, but BMW itself finished in 25th position out of 30 manufacturers.
+BMW has a reputation for making solidly reliable cars, but its disappointing 21st placing (out of 30 manufacturers) in our 2021 Driver Power customer satisfaction survey shows there’s still areas that require some improvement.
+The 3 Series finished in 31st spot out of 75 cars in the Driver Power Best cars to own poll.

-The previous generation 3 Series finished 38th out of 75 cars, while the latest 5 Series (which shares much of its technology with the newest 3 Series) was ranked in 21st place, so this should bode well for the new car’s reliability.
+The 3 Series didn't feature in the customer satisfaction poll, although the latest 5 Series (which shares much of its technology with the newest 3 Series) was ranked in 40th place, so this should bode well for the new car’s reliability.
 Many of the 3 Series’ infotainment systems, as well as the car’s basic structure, engine and gearboxes, have fared well in the 5 Series, so we would hope the 3 Series can improve its overall ranking.

 BMW offers a three-year unlimited mileage warranty on the 3 Series, and this also includes a three-year subscription to the BMW Emergency breakdown service.
 This is broadly similar to the warranty offered by Mercedes, but better than the 60,000 mile limit favoured by Audi.
 The BMW warranty can be extended after the initial three-year period with either monthly or annual payments and differing levels of cover.